 You can buy spray starch in aerosol cans.
 These, of course, contain propellants that are often flammable alcohols.
 They also contain other additives that keep the starch in solution and keep it from degrading.
 This may include formaldehyde and other chemicals you are probably better off avoiding.
 Often a fragrance is added, which can be an allergy trigger.
 If you get a headache or sniffles when using scented products, this could be a culprit.

 Eco-friendly brands come in spray bottles and are made with cornstarch, as is done here.
-However, you don't have control over the scent, and you can make your own for pennies.
+However, you can make your own for pennies.
 By using this recipe, you have full control of the amount of starch and whether you include a scent or not.
 You also won't be disposing of the cans or bottles.